penpot/penpot-docs/technical-guide/plugins/create-a-plugin.md

 ## Step 1.
 Create a project

 Create your own app with the framework of your choice.
+See examples for each framework <a target="_blank" href="https://github.com/penpot/plugin-examples"> here </a>

 | Framework | Command                                                     | Version\* |
 | --------- | ----------------------------------------------------------- | --------- |